sul-dlss/mais_orcid_client/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## VCR Cassettes

+VCR gem is used to record the results of the API calls for the tests.
+If you need to record or re-create existing cassettes, you may need to adjust expectations in the tests as the results coming back from the API may be different than when the cassettes were recorded.

+To record new cassettes:
+1. Temporarily adjust the configuration (client_id, seceret and URL) at the top of `spec/mais_orcid_client_spec.rb` so it matches a real MaIS environment.
+2. Add your new spec with a new cassette name.
+3. Run just that new spec.
+4. You should get a new cassette with the name you specified in the spec.
+5. Sanitize the cassette by obsucring the access token, client_id, secret and URL.
+Look at existing cassettes for values to use (i.e. they should match the fake config that is usually at the top of the spec).
+6. Sanitize the cassette by obscuring any personal access tokens coming back in the result set.
+7. Set your configuration at the top of the spec back to the fake values.
+8. Re-run all the specs - they should pass now without making real calls.